 Enhancing mobile performance with AMP

 But this is only half the battle.
-To escape the endless cycle of speed optimization you need to go instant.
-Making your website instant (or sub-second) requires a combination of technologies which work before the customer clicks on anything.
+To escape the endless cycle of speed optimization, you need to go instant.
+Making your website instant (or sub-second) requires a combination of technologies that work before the customer clicks on anything.
 This means anticipating users’ taps rather than reacting to them.

-Many speed-oriented web technologies require separating the backend from the frontend, i.e. making the store’s frontend portable, or subscribing to a headless eCommerce architecture.
-Doing so makes it easier to implement speed-oriented improvements to the frontend and backend independently.
+Many speed-oriented web technologies require separating the backend from the frontend, i.e., making the store’s frontend portable or subscribing to a headless eCommerce architecture.
+Doing so makes it easier to implement speed-oriented improvements to the front and backend independently.
 And it also means that you can deliver the fastest website on the backend of your choice.